zubairahmed-ai/Training-Deep-Learning-Models-on-Google-Cloud/README.md

-# Training Models on Google-Cloud
+# Training Deep Learning Models on Google-Cloud
 This describes necessary steps to train models on Google Cloud, assuming you are familiar with Google Cloud console and installed Google Cloud SDK

 ### Enable following APIs in Google Cloud console